 When Alfred Hitchcock released his horror classic “The Birds” in 1963 he depicted violent bird attacks that made audiences scream in horror.

 Bird excrement in large enough quantities can pose substantial biological hazards.
-Fungus that grows in pigeon excrement for instance can cause Cryptococcosis and Histoplasmosis disease.
-An accumulation near an HVAC intake, (where birds often tend to seek shelter) at a hospital for instance, could pose as a potential health risk for the building occupants.
+The fungus that grows in pigeon excrement for instance can cause Cryptococcosis and Histoplasmosis disease.
+An accumulation near an HVAC intake, (where birds often tend to seek shelter) at a hospital, for instance, could pose a potential health risk for the building occupants.

 Aside from the biological hazards, bird excrement also has corrosive properties associated with its acidic nature.
 It can cause severe damage to modified bitumen membranes and other types of roofing systems.

-Additionally, the waste that collects on roofs with poor drainage tend to cause algae blooms.
-These blooms can obscure drainage paths, block drain strainers and reduce membrane emissivity (on white single ply membranes primarily).
-Furthermore, the droppings often carry seeds that plant into organic material on roof tops leading to unwanted vegetation growth.
+Additionally, the waste that collects on roofs with poor drainage tends to cause algae blooms.
+These blooms can obscure drainage paths, block drain strainers and reduce membrane emissivity (on white single-ply membranes primarily).
+Furthermore, the droppings often carry seeds that plant into organic material on rooftops leading to unwanted vegetation growth.

 For more information on the risks, challenges and Roof Maintenance “Solutions” to bird control on your roof, feel free to contact me directly.